1950–51 New York Knicks season

-The 1950–51 New York Knicks season was the fifth season for the team in the National Basketball Association (NBA).
-In the regular season, the Knicks finished in third place in the Eastern Division, and their 36–30 record gave them a berth in the NBA Playoffs for the fifth consecutive year.
+The 1950–51 New York Knickerbockers season was the fifth season for the team in the National Basketball Association (NBA).
+In the regular season, the Knickerbockers finished in third place in the Eastern Division, and their 36–30 record gave them a berth in the NBA Playoffs for the fifth consecutive year.

 New York faced the Boston Celtics in the first round of the Eastern Division playoffs, and won the best-of-three series 2–0 to advance to the division finals.
-In that series, the Knicks defeated the Syracuse Nationals 3–2 in a best-of-five series, earning the franchise's first trip to the NBA Finals.
-The Rochester Royals faced the Knicks in the Finals, and won the first three games of the best-of-seven series.
+In that series, the Knickerbockers defeated the Syracuse Nationals 3–2 in a best-of-five series, earning the franchise's first trip to the NBA Finals.
+The Rochester Royals faced the Knickerbockers in the Finals, and won the first three games of the best-of-seven series.
 New York won the next three games to even up the series, but Rochester won the seventh game by a score of 79–75.
+It currently remains the closest point in the NBA's history where a reverse-sweep in a best of seven series would have occurred in the sport's professional history.